Xernz/IAE_TravelAgency_Kel3/api-gateway/graphql_alignment_checklist.md

         1.  **CRITICAL MISALIGNMENT (Missing REST Endpoint & Controller Logic for `createTrain`)**: The `createTrain` GraphQL mutation resolves to `POST http://localhost:3001/api/trains`.
 However, `trainRoutes.js` does not define this route, and `trainController.js` has no corresponding `createTrain` function.
             - *Action*: Add `router.post('/', trainController.createTrain);` to `trainRoutes.js` and implement `createTrain` in `trainController.js` (including model interaction for creating a new train record).

-        2.  **MISSING GraphQL Mutations for Core Functionality (Controller Ready)**: REST endpoints `POST /:id/availability/decrease` and `increase` exist, and `trainController.js` has `decreaseAvailability` and `increaseAvailability` functions that appear suitable (take trainId, date, quantity).
-However, no corresponding GraphQL mutations are defined.
-            - *Action*: Define `decreaseTrainAvailability` and `increaseTrainAvailability` mutations in `api-gateway/graphql/train.js` and their resolvers, calling these existing REST endpoints.
+        2.  **GraphQL Mutations for Core Functionality (Controller Ready) [COMPLETED 2025-06-10]:** REST endpoints `POST /:id/availability/decrease` and `increase` exist, and `trainController.js` has `decreaseAvailability` and `increaseAvailability` functions.
+Corresponding GraphQL mutations `decreaseTrainAvailability` and `increaseTrainAvailability` are now implemented in `api-gateway/graphql/train.js` and correctly mapped to these REST endpoints.

         3.  **CRITICAL MISALIGNMENT & REDUNDANCY (`Query.trains` vs. `Query.filterTrains`)**:
             - The `Query.trains` GraphQL resolver dynamically appends all `args` as query parameters to `GET http://localhost:3001/api/trains`.